zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

-This concludes our derivation of the microfacet BSDF.
+This concludes our derivation of a microfacet specular BSDF.

-## Naming convention:

-view vector, light vector

-view angle, light angle

-direction of incidence, direction of exitance

 ## Acknowledgements